-Bring out the adventurous side of your kids
+Bring out the adventurous side of your kids!

 My name is Stephanie Mutsaerts, the founder of Northern Spain Travel, and these are my two Spanish – Canadian kids.
-The videos in this series represent what we at Northern Spain Travel do and stand by today, but really they are sweet morsels of our experience thirteen years ago when I travelled by bike along the Camino de Santiago with my sons Oliver, age 9, and Tasio, age 6.
+The videos in this series represent what we at Northern Spain Travel do and stand by today, but also they are sweet morsels of our experience thirteen years ago when I travelled by bike along the Camino de Santiago with my sons Oliver, age 9, and Tasio, age 6.

 Give your kids the tools to live and learn under challenging situations